dotnet/sdk/documentation/general/torn-sdk.md

 | 17.7 | 94.9% | 2.2% | 3% |
 | 17.8 | 96% | 0% | 4% |

 To address this issue we are going to separate Visual Studio and the .NET SDK in build scenarios.
-That will change our matrix to the following:
+That will change our matrix to _logically_ be the following:

 | Scenario | Loads Roslyn | Loads Analyzers / Generators |
 | --- | --- | --- |